dhurlburtusa/shortcuts/rust/rust-notes.md

 ```

 Shadowing is different from marking a variable as `mut` because we'll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
 When the `let` keyword is used again, it effectively creates a new variable, possibly with a different type, but with the same name.

+## Ownership

+Ownership is a set of rules that govern how a Rust program manages memory.
+All programs have to manage the way they use a computer's memory while running.
+Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
+If any of the rules are violated, the program won't compile.
+None of the features of ownership will slow down your program while it's running.

+In other words, ownership enables Rust to make memory safety guarantees without needing a garbage collector.

+The main purpose of ownership is to manage heap data.

+### Ownership Rules

+- Each value in Rust has an owner.
+- There can only be one owner at a time.
+- When the owner goes out of scope, the value will be dropped.